 Improves blood circulation in the area

 Minimizes fibrosis and keloid scar tissue

-Edemas of various origins, i.e. rheumatoid conditions, chronic inflammation, tooth infections, any type of surgery, sports injuries, pregnancy can be reduced with the application of Lymphatic Drainage Therapy.
+Edemas of various origins, i.e. rheumatoid conditions, chronic inflammation, tooth infections, any type of surgery, sports injuries, pregnancy can be reduced with the application of Manual Lymphatic Drainage.